kimhagg/cloud-tutorials/Google Cloud/How to create a virtual machine instance and install nginx through google cloud.md

 10. Press enter to select default zone, a list of zones will come up.
 Type ```europe-north1-a``` and press enter to set it as default zone.
 If you want a different zone you can look through the list, if the zone you want isn't in the first 50, type ```list``` to show all zones.

-11. Copy below code using the copy button or CTRL+C, then paste into the terminal using CTRL+SHIFT+V. This will add a rule to the firewall that says "if an instance has the tag http-server then open port 80 for it"
+11. Copy below code using the copy button or CTRL+C, then paste into the terminal using CTRL+SHIFT+V. This will add a rule to the firewall that says "if an instance has the tag http-server then open port 80 for it".
 ```bash
 gcloud compute firewall-rules create default-allow-http \
     --direction=INGRESS \